AugustijnVrolijk/bidsbuilder/_sources/usage.rst.txt

 Getting Started
 ===============

-bidsbuilder needs to be clone from the github repo before installing locally:
+bidsbuilder needs to be cloned from the github repo before installing locally:

 .. code-block:: bash